thiskevinwang/coffee-code-climb/content/blog/2020/07/26/database.md

 ### SQL + Database Goals

-I've previously relied on an ORM, like [TypeORM](https://typeorm.io/#/), to do my relational data bidding on personal projects so I never actually picked up SQL.
-ORM usage was not approved for this service so I needed to get up to speed in SQL, fast.
+I've previously relied on an ORM, like [TypeORM](https://typeorm.io/#/), to do my relational data bidding on personal projects so I never actually picked up SQL—it's like I've been riding a bicycle with training wheels.
+However, ORM usage was not approved for this service so I needed to get up to speed in SQL, from basically nothing—never wrote production level SQL, barely even wrote any hobby level SQL—and **fast**.

-With all that said, I wanted to write about the SQL and database parts chunks of knowledge I picked up—mostly so I don't forget, and so that I have an embarassing blog post to look back on in the future. 🤣
+With all that said, I wanted to write about the SQL and database parts chunks of knowledge I picked up, mostly so I don't forget, and so that I have an embarassing blog post to look back on in the future. 🤣

 ## Idempotence